The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 | ------------------------------------------------------------------------------------------------------------------- | ------------------ | ------------------------- | --------- | --------- |
 | Spinning Edge, Gust Slash, Death Blossom, Hakke Mujinsatsu, Fleeting Raiju, Forked Raiju, Throwing Dagger, Huraijin | Phantom Kamaitachi | Aeolian Edge, Armor Crush | Mug       | Meisui    |

-⦿ Trick Attack is our single-target personal buff that increases damage by 10% you do to the target for 15.77 seconds every minute.
-Our goal is to utilize our own Trick Attack and fit as many high potency abilities as we can before it ends.
+⦿ Trick Attack is our single target personal buff that increases the damage you do to the target by 10% for 15.77 seconds every minute.
+Our goal is to utilize our own Trick Attack and fit in as many high potency abilities as we can before it ends.

-At a glance, we want to fit Hyosho Ranyru, x2 Raitons, Ten-Chi-Jin, Dream Within a Dream, x2 Fleeting/Forked Raijus, Meisui, and as many Bhavacakras as we can weave.
+At a glance, we want to fit Hyosho Ranyru, two Raitons, Ten-Chi-Jin, Dream Within a Dream, two Fleeting/Forked Raijus, Meisui, and as many Bhavacakras as we can weave.

-**⦿** Mug is our new raid buff that afflicts the target with a vulnerability debuff that increases damage taken by 5% for everyone hitting the target every 2-minutes.
+⦿ Mug is our new raid buff that afflicts the target with a vulnerability debuff that increases damage taken by 5% for everyone hitting the target every two minutes.
 This provides a ton of utility for the group and should **NOT** be used selfishly after the opener.
-We use it 4.5s in the opener to allow earlier execution of Bunshin, but Mug should be delayed 1 GCD at 2m for better alignment with other raid buffs.
-Then used strictly off cooldown thereafter.
+We use it 4.5 seconds in the opener to allow earlier execution of Bunshin, but Mug should be delayed one GCD at 2 minutes for better alignment with other raid buffs, then used strictly off cooldown thereafter.

-**⦿** Ninjutsus are unique abilities that we formulate with the Mudras: Ten, Chi and Jin.
+⦿ Ninjutsus are unique abilities that we formulate with the mudras: Ten, Chi and Jin.
 Refer to this [cheat sheet](https://media.discordapp.net/attachments/919447066168668171/920093248360439818/MUDRA_GUIDE_ew.png?width=704&height=545) for all the different mudra combinations.

-**⦿** Kassatsu is an oGCD that grants an additional Ninjutsu and converts certain Ninjutsu combinations into much more powerful Ninjutsus.
+**⦿** Kassatsu is an oGCD that grants an additional ninjutsu and converts certain ninjutsu combinations into much more powerful ninjutsus.
 The buff lasts 15 seconds, so weaving this within the Trick Attack window is generally unnecessary.
-Kassatsu transforms Hyoton into Hyosho, and Katon into Goka Mekkyaku.
+Kassatsu transforms Hyoton into Hyosho and Katon into Goka Mekkyaku, respectively.

 ## Openers

-You may use **either** opener, but if you are unsure you can use the 3rd GCD Trick, as this helps avoid drift and gives the option to begin your Trick Attack burst sooner rather than a GCD later if needed
+You may use **either** opener, but if you are unsure then you can use the 3rd GCD Trick as this helps avoid drift and gives the option to begin your Trick Attack burst sooner rather than a GCD later if needed.

 ### Standard 3rd GCD Opener

 ![](/img/jobs/nin/ninopener.png)

-⦿ It is important for the Suiton prepull to start being prepared at -6s on the countdown and used at -1s.
-This will not early pull the boss and will allow future Mudras to come off cooldown sooner.\
+⦿ It is important to start preparing the Suiton prepull at -6 seconds on the countdown and used at -1 second.
+This will not pull the boss early and will allow future mudras to come off cooldown sooner.\
 ⦿ Late weave Trick Attack as much as possible without clipping.\
-**⦿** Mug should be held a GCD after the opener (at next usage) then used strictly off cooldown after.
+⦿ Mug should be held a GCD after the opener (at next usage) then used strictly off cooldown after.

 ### 4th GCD Alternate Opener